-The Yakima River one of the most unique river systems in the country.
+Yakima River Trout are some of the biggest and most dense trout in the state of Washington.
+The Yakima River is one of the most unique river systems in the country.
 During the course of the year on the there are many variables that change the river, bugs, and therefore we, as guides have to change our strategies to continue to keep you in the fish.
+Mostly the two species of trout we catch are Rainbow and Cutthroat trout.
+If you are looking to catch a specific species let us know and we can take you to the sections where these species are more concentrated.

-Sometimes on the Yakima River we are fishing the fast, shallow, heavy water where fish are feeding, and sometimes we are in the slow and smooth water.
+Sometimes, depending on the time of year, the Yakima River Trout are in the fast, shallow, heavy water where fish are feeding, and sometimes we are in the slow and smooth water.

 What changes in the fish’s behavior that forces us to drastically change our strategy on the Yakima River?